dorythecat/VoidPostOffice/README.md

 - Sinking boxes (green) cannot be placed above any other box, not even other sinking boxes, due to disruption of cargo during [[REDACTED]].
 Be especially careful of putting sinking boxes atop floating boxes, as they might [[REDACTED]].
+- Be careful with quantum boxes!
+They might teleport randomly at any moment!
+It does seem like they tire as time goes though...

 # How to run the game?
 To run the game in your own computer, you will need to have